Amaguk2023/Pyspark_Spotify_ETL/README.md

 - Add your you postgreSQL credentials for the engine creation.
 In case you'll be using another RDBMS, search in this website "https://docs.sqlalchemy.org/en/14/core/engines.html" the engine that fits you.
 - Create SQL Database/Table (Optional).
 - Create .sh file.
-- Create crontab or use the existing one in case you want the job to run on midnight every day.
+- Create crontab or use the existing one if you want the job to run on midnight every day.

 **Extras**